akeneo/pim-api-docs/content/getting-started/your-first-tutorial-old/step-1.md

 1. Click on `Save`.

 ::: info
-_Best practice:_ Do not - under any condition :wink: - re-use a user role that is assigned to real users.
-Indeed, we highly recommend you to create a dedicated user role for your API user.
+_Best practice:_ Do not re-use a user role that is assigned to real users.
+Indeed, we highly recommend you create a dedicated user role for your API user.
 :::

 ## Get you client ID and secret